maxamillion/dotfiles/README.md

 ## Notes

-This does not cover [vim](http://www.vim.org/), I use [spf13](https://github.com/spf13/)'s [vim.spf13](http://vim.spf13.com/) config distro because it's really nice, it does everything I want, is really easy to use and I'm really lazy.
+This does not cover [vim](http://www.vim.org/), I use the [vimified](https://github.com/zaiste/vimified) config distro because it's simple , it does everything I want, is easy to use and, I'm really lazy.